 Specified Animals Breeding Licence

-A Specified Animal Breeding Licence authorises the breeding within Victoria of Specified Animals for supply to other institutions for use in Scientific Procedures.
-Practices which may involve the medical or physical treatment of Specified Animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL only if they are necessary for the breeding, sale, and delivery of the animals.
-Such practices must also be carried out in compliance with the National Health and Medical Research Council Australian Code of practice for the care and use of animals for scientific purposes and the Code of practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.
+A Specified Animal Breeding Licence authorises the breeding within Victoria of specified animals for supply to other institutions for use in scientific procedures.
+Practices which may involve the medical or physical treatment of specified animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL only if they are necessary for the breeding, sale, and delivery of the animals.
+Such practices must also be carried out in compliance with the National Health and Medical Research Council Australian Code of Practice for the care and use of animals for scientific purposes 8th edition 2013 and the Code of Practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.

 The Animal Ethics Committee

 An applicant for a Specified Animal Breeding Licence must have an agreement with a properly constituted and functioning Animal Ethics Committee (AEC) to be nominated to oversee the breeding and facilities.
 The nominated AEC will be listed on the licence and no other AEC may be used.
-A properly constituted and functioning Animal Ethics Committee is one conforming with the National Health and Medical Research Council Australian Code of practice for the care and use of animals for scientific purposes.
+A properly constituted and functioning Animal Ethics Committee is one conforming with the National Health and Medical Research Council Australian Code of Practice for the care and use of animals for scientific purposes 8th edition 2013.